-(Name,telephone,e-mail and/or facsimile number and Address of Company Contact Person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of each class Name of each exchange on which registered

-Not applicable Not applicable

-Securities registered or to be registered pursuant to Section 12(g) of the Act.

-Common shares without par value

-(Title of Class)

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

-Not applicable

-(Title of Class)

-Indicate the number of outstanding shares of each of the Issuer's classes of capital or common stock as of the close of the period covered by the annual report.

-Common shares without par value - 78,664,076 as at March 31, 2011

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act Yes No X

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes No 🗴

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such report) and (2) has been subject to such filing requirements for the past 90 days.

 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Indicate by checkmark Yes X No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+Indicate by checkmark Yes x No Indicate by check mark whether the registrant is a large accelerated filer, an ac celerated d filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer $\underline{\mathbf{X}}$

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP International Financial Reporting Standards as issued by the International Accounting Standards Board Other X

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow Item 17: X Item 18

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+(Check one): Large accelerated filer Accelerated filer Non-accelerated file er X Indicate by check mark which basis of accounting the registrant has used to pr epare the e financial statements included in this filing: U.S. GAAP International Financial Reporting Standards as issued by the International Accounting Standards Board Other X If "Other" has been checked in response to the previous question, in dicate by o heck ma ark which financial statement item the registrant has elected to follow Item 17: X Item 18 If this is an annual report, indicate by check mark whether the regist rant is a sh iell com pany (as defined in Rule 12b-2 of the Exchange Act).
 Yes No X

+TABLE OF CONTENTS

-Page No. Forward-looking state ments 1 Foreign Private Issuer Status and Reporting currency 2 Part I Item 1.
+Page No. Forward-lookin g statements 1 Foreign Private Issuer Status and Reporting currency 2 Part I Item 1.
 Identity of Directors, Senior Management and Advisors 2 Item 2.
 Item 3.
 Item 4.
 Item 5.
 Item 6.
 Item 7.
 Item 8.
 Item 9.
 Item 10.
-Item 10.
 Item 11.
-Item 12.
-Offer Statistics and Expected Timetable Key Information Information on the Company Operating and Financial Review and Prospects Directors, Senior Management and Employees Major Shareholders and Related Party Transactions Financial Information The Offer and Listing Additional Information Quantitative and Qualitative Disclosures about Market Risk Description of Securities Other than Equity Securities 2 12 25 36 42 45 48 49 63 66 Item 13.
+Offer Statistics and Expected Timetable Key Information Information on the Company Operating and Financial Review and Prospects Directors, Senior Management and Employees Major Shareholders and Related Party Transactions Financial Information The Offer and Listing Additional Information Quantitative and Qualitative Disclosures about Market Risk Description of Securities Other than Equity Securities 2 2 12 25 36 42 45 48 49 63 66 Part II Item 13.
 Item 14.
 Item 15.
 Item 16.
 Defaults, Dividend Arrearages and Delinquencies Material Modifications to the Rights of Security Holders and Use of Proceeds Controls and Procedures Audit Committee, Code of Ethics, and Principal Accountant's Fees and Services 67 67 67 68 Part III Item 17.
 Item 18.
 Item 19.
 Financial Statements Financial Statements Exhibits 69 69 70